-Aurora T. Calderon, Filipino, born 1954, 65, has served as a Director of the Company since August 13, 2010.
-She is an alternate member of the Executive Committee and a member of the Audit Risk Oversight and the Related Party Transaction Committees of the Company.
-She holds the following positions, among others: Senior Vice President and Senior Executive Assistant to the President and Chief Operating Officer of SMC; Director of SMC, PMRMB, POGM, POGI, PMC, PFC, PSTPL, SRC, NVRC, LLCDC, Thai San Miguel Liquor Co., Ltd., SMC Global Power Holdings Corp., Rapid Thoroughfares Inc., Trans Aire Development Holdings Corp. and various subsidiaries of SMC; and Director and Treasurer of Petron-affiliate Top Frontier.
-She has served as a Director of MERALCO (January 2009 - May 2009), Senior Vice President of Guoco Holdings (1994 - 1998), Chief Financial Officer and Assistant to the President of PICOP Resources (1990-1998) and Assistant to the President and Strategic Planning at the Elizalde Group (1981 - 1989).
-A certified public accountant, Ms. Calderon graduated magna cum laude from the University of the East in 1973 with a degree in Business Administration major in Accounting and earned her master's degree in Business Administration from the Ateneo de Manilla University in 1980.
-She is a member of the Financial Executives and the Philippine Institute of Certified Public Accountants.
+Aurora T. Calderon, Filipino, born 1954, 66, has served as a Director of the Company since August 13, 2010.
+She is an alternate member of the Executive Committee and a member of the Audit, Risk Oversight and the Related Party Transaction Committees of the Company.
+She holds the following positions, among others: Senior Vice President and Senior Executive Assistant to the President and Chief Operating Officer of SMC; Director of SMC, PMRMB, POGM, POGI, PMC, PFC, PSTPL, SRC, NVRC, LLCDC, Petrogen, SMYPC, Thai San Miguel Liquor Co., Ltd., SMC Global Power Holdings Corp., Rapid Thoroughfares Inc., Trans Aire Development Holdings Corp. and various subsidiaries of SMC; and Director and Treasurer of Petron-affiliate Top Frontier.
+She has served as a Director of the Manila Electric Company ("MERALCO") (January 2009 - May 2009), Senior Vice President of Guoco Holdings (1994 - 1998), Chief Financial Officer and Assistant to the President of PICOP Resources (1990-1998) and Assistant to the President and Strategic Planning at the Elizalde Group (1981 - 1989).
+She is a certified public accountant and is a member of the Capital Market Development Committee of the Financial Executives Institute of the Philippines and the Philippine Institute of Certified Public Accountants.
+She is also a director of the Market Governance Board of the Philippine Dealing System Holdings.
+Ms. Calderon graduated magna cum laude from the University of the East in 1973 with a degree in Business Administration major in Accounting and earned her master's degree in Business Administration from the Ateneo de Manila University in 1980.

-Of the companies in which Ms. Calderon currently holds directorships, SMC and Petron-affiliates Top Frontier, SMFB and GSMI are also listed with the PSE.
+Of the companies in which Ms. Calderon currently holds directorships, SMC and Petronaffiliates Top Frontier, SMFB and GSMI are also listed with the PSE.